The Idolmaster SideM: Mobile game

 The game is a free-to-play raising simulation in which the player, as the producer, collects idols and completes work tasks.
 In the games, the idols are individually categorized into one of three attributes: physical, Intelligent, and Mental.
 Idols are collected through cards that are ranked by rarity, strengthened through lessons, and do work for resources.
 Idols can 'battle' other idols in auditions, live concerts, and in battles against other players.

 The game also contains a mini-game called SideMini, in which miniature versions of the idols bring the player items.

 Within the game exists manga about the idols in the form of 'magazines' that can be unlocked via gameplay items.

 The game originally opened on February 28, 2014, but due to difficulties arising from an unexpectedly large number of players, the game was closed a day later and reopened five months later on July 17, 2014.

 A version for feature phones was available from launch until June 7, 2016.
 Around the same time, a Chrome app version was released on May 4.

+The mobile game was shut down on January 5, 2023.